At the Co+op

 In the past, the Co+op attended meetings to help brainstorm project ideas, provided taste test opportunities for the students, and encouraged service learning.
 The Co+op continues to serve as a resource to school clubs.

-To request Co+op support to a club, please firstname.lastname@example.org.
+To request Co+op support to a club, please contact firstname.lastname@example.org.

 Youth Food Project